- Start date: September

 In your first year, you'll study Research Methods and Reasoning.
 This class will introduce you to research methods and equip you to undertake your dissertation in Year 2.

-You'll also study an optional module which can be chosen from areas such as inclusion, early career development or literacy.
+You'll also study an optional module which can be chosen from areas such as inclusion or early career development.